The 11 types of ICHRA classes

 ICHRAs benefits

-ICHRAs, or Individual Coverage Health Reimbursement Arrangements, enable companies of any size to provide their employees with tax-free contributions that cover up to 100% of their individual health insurance premiums, along with other eligible medical expenses.
+What are ICHRAs, or Individual Coverage Health Reimbursement Arrangements, exactly?
+They enable companies of any size to provide their employees with tax-free contributions that cover up to 100% of their individual health insurance premiums, along with other eligible medical expenses.
 If you are using ICHRAs to comply with the Affordable Care Act's employer mandate, it is recommended that you set the bar at 30 hours.

 Instead of offering insurance policies directly, companies advise their employees to shop on a government-sponsored exchange and select the plan which best suits their needs.
 Premiums are then reduced by employer reimbursement rather than an advance premium tax credit.